APPRENTICE GUIDE

 How to Calculate Your Hours

-Step 1 — Confirm your start date: Off-the-job rules follow your start date for the whole programme.
-If you started before 1 August 2025, use the older 20% rule (about 7.5 hours per week on a 37.5-hour contract).
-If you started from August 2025, use the fixed-hours method below.
+Step 1 — Confirm your start date.
+Off-the-job rules follow your start date for the whole programme.
+Started before 1 August 2025?
+Use the older 20% rule (6 hours a week on a 30-hour contract, 7.5 hours on a 37.5-hour contract).
+Started from August 2025?
+Use the fixed-hours method below.

-Step 2 — Find your standard's fixed total: Each standard has its own off-the-job total set by the DfE.
-On the Installation & Maintenance Electrician standard (ST0152) it is 1,066 hours for the whole apprenticeship; on the Domestic Electrician standard (ST1017) it is 626 hours.
-Your provider can confirm which standard you are on.
+Step 2 — Find your standard's fixed total.
+On Installation & Maintenance Electrician (ST0152) it is 1,066 hours for the whole apprenticeship; on Domestic Electrician (ST1017) it is 626 hours.
+The table above lists the main electrical standards, and your provider can confirm which one you are on.

-Step 3 — Set a weekly pace: Divide your total by the number of working weeks in your programme to get a comfortable pace.
-For example, 1,066 hours over a 4-year programme with roughly 48 working weeks per year (about 192 working weeks) is around 5.5 hours per week — but you can front-load this and bank it early.
+Step 3 — Set a weekly pace.
+Divide your total by the number of working weeks in your programme.
+UK statutory holiday is 5.6 weeks, so a full year is about 46 working weeks.
+That makes 1,066 hours over a four-year programme (roughly 186 working weeks) about 5.7 hours a week — and you can front-load it and bank the total early.

-Don't lose track: Because it is a single total to reach, the danger is quietly drifting behind without realising it.
-A couple of study sessions on Elec-Mate, a toolbox talk, or an hour of directed reading each week adds up quickly — and the tracker keeps a running tally so you always know how many hours remain.
+Do not drift.
+Because it is a single total to reach, the danger is quietly falling behind without noticing.
+A couple of study sessions, a toolbox talk, or an hour of directed reading each week adds up quickly.

 08 · Apprentice Guide